umputun/spot/README.md

         env: {FOO: bar, BAR: qux} # set environment variables for the command
       - wait: {cmd: "curl -s localhost:8080/health", timeout: "10s", interval: "1s"} # wait for health check to pass
 ```

+*Alternatively, the playbook can be represented using the TOML format.*

 ## Task details